 It was dissolved in January 1876, after more than 60 years of existence, although no new members had been admitted to the society for over 20 years.
 Thus the majority of its members were old and infirm, and a constant strain on its funds.
 In the past, sick pay had often been suspended or reduced in order to keep the Club functioning.
 At its dissolution, funds of £200 were in the coffers to be distributed amongst 96 members.

 Surely not time for another drink ?!?
 What a fortuitous coincidence !
-We have just arrived at the Market Tavern…. there it is on the extreme right.
+We have just arrived at newly-replenished Market Tavern…. there it is on the extreme left (top photo).